 Accepted in 1908, the German Shepherd Dog overtook the Boston Terrier in 1925 and became the number-one dog of the 1920s.
-The breed then disappeared from the top ten until after World War II, when it reemerged as the number-six dog of the 1950s and has remained in the top four breeds of the decade until the present day.
-The 1920s also saw the Chow Chow as its number-two breed, the highest ranking the breed would ever achieve.
+The breed then disappeared from the top ten until after World War II, when it reemerged as the number-six dog of the 1950s and has remained among the most popular breeds to the present day.
+The 1920s also saw the Chow Chow as its number-two breed, the highest ranking the breed has achieved thus far.

-Derived from the old breeds of herding and farm dogs, the German Shepherd Dog has been subject to intensive development.
+Derived from the old breeds of herding and farm dogs, the German Shepherd Dogs has been subject to intensive development.
 For centuries, the breed has been considered a loyal servant and companion.
-The Shepherd is also distinguished for its courage and ability to assimilate and retain training for such special services as police work and as a guide for the blind.
+The GSD is also distinguished for its courage and ability to assimilate and retain training for such special services as police work and as a guide for the blind.

 The Fox Terrier is an old English breed.
-For almost 100 years, it was registered and shown in the United States as one breed with two varieties: Smooth and Wire.
+For almost 100 years, they were registered and shown in the United States as one breed with two varieties, the Smooth and Wire.
 One of the first records of the breed was made in 1790, when Colonel Thomas Thornton’s “Pitch,” a smooth-coated white Fox Terrier, was immortalized in print and paintings.

 The actual origin of the Beagle seems to be obscure because of the absence of reliable documentation on the earliest days of development.
 The turning point for American Beagles came in the 1860s, when dogs from a well-bred strain in England were imported to inject a beautiful breed type.

-The breed is thought to have originated in the valley of the Aire in England and descended from the now extinct black-and-tan terrier.
-The first Airedales looked completely different from how they appear today, and were known as Working, Waterside and Bingley Terriers.
-The Airedale eventually became known as a dog that could do it all, and was used as a wartime guard and messenger, as well as for rodent control and for hunting birds and game.
+The Airedale Terrier is thought to have originated in the valley of the Aire in England and descended from the now-extinct black-and-tan terrier.
+The looked completely different from how they appear today, and were known as Working, Waterside, and Bingley Terriers.
+The Airedale eventually became known as a dog that could do it all.
+They were used as wartime guards and messengers, as well as for rodent control and for hunting birds and game.

-The Spaniel family is a large one of considerable antiquity.
+The spaniel family is a large one of considerable antiquity.
 As far back as the 14th century, we have mention of the Spanyell, which came to be divided into water and land spaniels.
 Further divisions in land spaniels were based on size.
-“Cockers” were the smaller of the two types of spaniels and are to this day the smallest in the Sporting Group.
+“Cockers” were the smaller of the two types of spaniels and to this day the Cocker Spaniel is the smallest in the Sporting Group.

 The Bulldog, to the best of our knowledge, had its origin in the British Isles.
-The “bull” in its name referred to the dog’s use in the sport of bull baiting, an extremely cruel practice in which dogs attempted to immobilize a bull by attacking and biting it.
-In addition to its supposed entertainment value, it was believed at the time that stimulating the bull in such fashion improved its meat prior to slaughter for sale in the markets.
+The “bull” in its name referred to the dog’s use in the sport of bull baiting.
 The Cruelty to Animals Act of 1835 put an end to the sport, and subsequent generations of breeders have bred for the gentle temperament the Bulldog has today.